 Chaga is also used in body care products as it helps repair damaged cells and is a natural anti aging agent.
 (I haven’t tried any yet but am definitely looking to find something to try or make!)

 I’ve been drinking chaga for a few weeks now and the change in health has not been immediate but I can tell it’s working.
 The first big change for me is that I am sleeping more soundly and waking up rested.
 I also noticed a steady increase in energy and a lack of an afternoon/evening slump that has been my norm since having adrenal fatigue issues.

 While chaga can be found in capsules and tinctures, I decided to try my hand at making chaga tea.
 I make a gallon at a time so I have enough for my family for a week.
 While I’ve seen a lot of methods of making chaga, I decided the crock pot method was the easiest.

 On Sunday nights, I put a 1/4 cup of chaga in my crock pot along with a gallon of water.
 I set the crock pot on low for a few hours.
 Before bed, I move it to warm and let it simmer over night.
 I’ve seen conflicting information but common sense tells me I don’t want it to get too hot and lose the medicinal value of chaga.
 In the morning we have hot chaga ready for us!

 A coffee filter is all I use to strain the chaga into jars and refrigerate.
 The chaga grounds can be used for at least one more round of tea, which makes it economical.
 I have also read that you can reuse the grounds to make a tincture and I plan on giving that a try in the near future.

-Chaga is available online to purchase in whole, powdered and tinctured form.
-(Mountain Rose Herbs has a powdered form) When looking for a source make sure you find one that says ‘wild crafted’ as you do not want synthetic chaga.
+Chaga is available online to purchase in whole, powdered and tinctured form. (available on Amazon) When looking for a source make sure you find one that says ‘wild crafted’ as you do not want “farmed” chaga.

 Have you had any health improvements using chaga or other medicinal mushrooms?